 The policy builds on the principles of accountability, transparency, privacy, and fairness, to support a functional environment for work and study in which IT resources are protected.
 It also outlines the process used to resolve any allegations of inappropriate activity.

-The new policy has been significantly simplified and reduced in length.
-It uses general language as much as possible, but reflects current realities.
+The policy uses general language as much as possible, but reflects current realities.
 Retained are the notions of personal use, privacy, and support of the mission of the University of Guelph.
-To help with upcoming discussions and frame the new draft policy, the following list highlights high-level changes from the current policy:

-The full Acceptable Use Policy For Information Technology (approved on December 3, 2012) is here.
+Click here to view the full Acceptable Use Policy For Information Technology (approved on May 6, 2019).